PEESEgroup/DL-PBP-Design/README.md

 Detailed examples on how to use our model to generate PBPs with high affinity to plastics (PE/PS), high solubility in water, and favorable binding specificity can be found in the `run_mcts.ipynb` notebook located in the `/examples` directory.

-The notebook includes an example of generating PBPs that bind to PE without the three tryptophan constraint including a CamSol term with a scaling factor (SF) of 1.0.
+The notebook includes an example of generating PBPs that bind to PE without the "three tryptophan constraint" including a CamSol term with a scaling factor (SF) of 1.0.
 10 PBPs with a PepBD score of around -50 are expected to be generated.
 The SF can be tuned to generate peptides with various solubility in water.

 **To generate peptides with the "three tryptophan constraint":** Load `mcts_tryptophan_limits.py` in `/peptide_generators` instead of `mcts_camsol.py`